Xyntopia/pydoxtools/docs/document.md

 supports pipeline flows:
 : application/epub+zip, application/vnd.oasis.opendocument.text, application/vnd.openxmlformats-officedocument.wordprocessingml.document, mediawiki, pandoc, text/markdown, text/rtf

-### ocr_lang

-Configuration for the ocr extractor.
-We can turn it on/off and specify the language used for OCR.

-Can be called using:

-    <Document>.x('ocr_lang')
-    # or
-    <Document>.ocr_lang

-return type
-: typing.Any

-supports pipeline flows:
-: PIL.Image.Image, image, image/jpeg, image/png, image/tiff

-### ocr_on

-Configuration for the ocr extractor.
-We can turn it on/off and specify the language used for OCR.

-Can be called using:

-    <Document>.x('ocr_on')
-    # or
-    <Document>.ocr_on

-return type
-: typing.Any

-supports pipeline flows:
-: PIL.Image.Image, image, image/jpeg, image/png, image/tiff

 ### pil_image

 Converts the image to a PIL-style image for downstream processing tasks

 Can be called using: